 - Slotted pump vaults require tons of rock and gravel to cover it all - HydroChambers™ do NOT

 - All this requires a large excavation - HydroChambers™ don't

 - Slotted pump vaults must always be at the base of the pondless water feature - HydroChambers™ do NOT

 - Slotted pump vaults cannot be moved anywhere else - HydroChambers™ CAN

 - Slotted pump vault gravel basins CANNOT BE CLEANED - HydroChambers™ CAN

-- Gravel filled slotted pump vault basins grow excessive and unsightly algae -HydroChambers™ do NOT
+- Rock and gravel filled slotted pump vault water reservoir basins grow excessive and unsightly algae -HydroChambers™ do NOT!

 - Rotting debris in slotted pump vaults fowls the water